Licking the spatula may be tradition in your kitchen after mixing ingredients for cookies or cake, but is it safe to do?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There’s a risk for illness whenever there are raw eggs involved.
-Eggs called for in many cookie recipes can pose a safety hazard in the raw dough, and children, pregnant women, those with compromised immune systems and older adults are at greater risk for poisoning from salmonella bacteria that raw eggs can harbor.
+Children, pregnant people, those with compromised immune systems and older adults are at greater risk for poisoning from salmonella bacteria that raw eggs can harbor.

 “Whenever you consume or handle raw eggs, you increase your risk of salmonella poisoning,” says Czerwony.
 “You really want to be cautious and take steps to avoid contamination as much as possible.”

 Nibbling on raw dough or licking batter before it hits the oven exposes you to some potential gut-churning outcomes that can start quickly.
 Signs of salmonella poisoning may begin within six hours of consumption.
 Illness from E. coli typically takes about three days to hit.